emorale112/5936/docs/guides/Updating Payrolls.md

 Looks like she is eligible for two types of fixed compensations, one type of hourly compensation, and no PTO.

+Use the `flsa_status` in [compensations](https://docs.gusto.com/docs/api/reference/Gusto-API.v1.yaml/paths/~1v1~1compensations~1%7Bcompensation_id%7D/get) to determine if an employee is hourly or salaried.
+If an employee is 'exempt', they are salaried and not eligible for overtime.
+You do not need to convert a salaried employee's wage to an hourly rate to update the payroll.
+Gusto will automatically calculate wages for salaried employees in the payroll.
+You only need to pass hours for 'non_exempt' employees and additional fixed_compensations as needed for both types of employees (e.g bonuses, commissions, reimbursements).

 Now we need to match up the totals from our data with the pay period it fits in.
 Because all of our dates are formatted according to [RFC-3339](http://tools.ietf.org/html/rfc3339#section-5.1), we can take advantage of simple string comparisions.